-No matter how much time your law firm spends writing optimized content, recording videos and podcasts or creating graphics, your efforts are wasted if the content isn’t being seen by your audience.
-With countless other businesses vying for attention on social media channels, email subscriptions and earned media coverage, how your firm shares and publicizes its content is an integral part of your strategy.
-Rather than just publishing your content anywhere and everywhere, having a specific plan in place can help your firm generate brand awareness, website traffic and valuable new business leads.
+No matter how much time your B2B business spends writing optimized content, recording videos and podcasts or creating graphics, your efforts are wasted if the content isn’t being seen by your target audience.
+With countless other businesses vying for attention on social media channels, email subscriptions and earned media coverage, how your company shares and publicizes its content is an integral part of your strategy.
+Rather than just publishing your content anywhere and everywhere, having a specific plan in place can help your B2B company generate brand awareness, website traffic and valuable new business leads.
 Here are some tips on how to build a distribution and promotion plan for your content.

 Before you can start reaching your target audience with blog posts, social media messages and earned media placements, you must first determine who they are and what they need.
 Marketers and advertisers alike understand the value of tailoring promotional content for its intended audience.
 Think of the loud and exciting commercials for popular toys and video games you saw as a child.
 Chances are those same toys and games were at the top of many Christmas lists that year, because those commercials were created specifically for that audience.

-Client research is your firm’s tool for studying the individuals that make up your target audience, the services they want and where they are currently getting those services.
+Customer research is your B2B company’s tool for studying the individuals that make up your target audience, the services they want and where they are currently getting those services.
 Through the use of surveys, direct interviews and social listening, you will gain insight into the needs of your audience and how to reach them.
-Since the target audience for law firms will include people of all ages, genders and professions, building client personas as part of your client research allows you to create personalized content for anyone and everyone.
+Since the target audience for B2B companies will include people of all ages, genders and professions, building customer personas as part of your customer research allows you to create personalized content for anyone and everyone.

-A content audit is your firm’s ticket to knowing what you have and how to share it.
-Whether you realize it or not, just your firm’s website is a gold mine of content that can be utilized in your marketing efforts.
-Everything from descriptions of your practice areas and past case studies to attorney bios and your firm’s core values are forms of content that can and should be shared with your audience.
+A content audit is your B2B company’s ticket to knowing what you have and how to share it.
+Whether you realize it or not, just your business’s website is a gold mine of content that can be utilized in your marketing efforts.
+Everything from descriptions of your B2B services and past case studies to employee bios and your company’s core values are forms of content that can and should be shared with your audience.

 There was a time when the only way for businesses to reach prospective customers with promotional content was through newspaper, magazine and TV advertisements.
-While those options remain and can still be valuable, the opportunities for your firm to share content are seemingly endless now.
-Between your website, newsletters and social media accounts as well as earned and paid media opportunities, there’s no shortage of potential distribution channels for your firm to choose.
+While those options remain and can still be valuable, the opportunities for your B2B company to share content are seemingly endless now.
+Between your website, newsletters and social media accounts as well as earned and paid media opportunities, there’s no shortage of potential digital distribution channels for your business to choose.